The Corinth Middle School serves students in grades 6-8.

 We work purposefully to raise awareness and sensitivity of our school employees and students to potential discrimination or harassment/bullying issues and to enable everyone to help prevent and properly respond to discrimination or harassment/bullying.

-All concerns or issues about harrassment or bullying, should be immediately reported to Eric Schenone, Middle School Principal or Patricia Siano, Dean of Discipline.
+All concerns or issues about harassment or bullying, should be immediately reported to Brian Testani, Middle School Principal or Patricia Siano, Dean of Discipline.

 Students and parents can use this form to report any incident they would like investigated.